Those who work on PR campaigns are like firefighters. They have to put out a fire as soon as it starts. otherwise it might be too late.

 Whether you choose to gather data manually or automate this process, you need to know what you should pay particular attention to during market research.

 - Competitors: You should know how people rate you against competitors.
 Competitive analysis helps you identify the leading market players and determine what PR strategies they use.
-Identify them and prepare a SWOT analysis that will help you visualize your position.
+For example, if you run an RWA automation company, you can identify your market rivals and prepare a SWOT analysis that will help you visualize your position.

 Tip!
 You should also analyze VOC (voice of customers) data.
 With Mediatoolkit, you can create a comprehensive analysis of your competitors in a matter of minutes.
 You will be able to compare the number of mentions, the SOV, and sentiment, etc. Try it out now!